xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 # Azure DevOps - Pipelines
 This is a two-way integration with Azure DevOps Pipelines that provides several different integrations.
 The first allows you to trigger a pipeline from xMatters.
-You can also have Azure DevOps trigger xMatters from a pipeline task or release gate and use xMatters steps to update the task or gate status.
+You can have Azure DevOps trigger xMatters from a pipeline task or release gate and use xMatters steps to update the task or gate status.
+Finally you can configure Azure DevOps to use xMatters to send approval notifications and receive responses.

 ### :scroll: DISCLAIMER
 <kbd>